akka/alpakka/docs/src/main/paradox/sqs.md

 ## Integration testing

-For integration testing without touching Amazon SQS, Alpakka uses [ElasticMQ](https://github.com/adamw/elasticmq).
+For integration testing without touching Amazon SQS, Alpakka uses [ElasticMQ](https://github.com/adamw/elasticmq), a queuing service which serves an AWS SQS compatible API.

 ### Running the example code

 The code in this guide is part of runnable tests of this project.
 You are welcome to edit the code and run it in sbt.

-> The test code uses embedded [ElasticMQ](https://github.com/adamw/elasticmq) as queuing service which serves an AWS SQS
+> The code requires ElasticMQ running in the background.
+You can start it quickly using docker:
-> compatible API.
+>
+> `docker-compose up elasticmq`

 Scala
 :   ```